Improving Brain Tumour Care surveys share your experiences and help create change

 Terminal illness benefit: Claiming benefits under special rules

 If you have been diagnosed with a terminal illness, you may be able to ‘fast track’ your application for certain benefits.
+The Department for Work and Pensions (DWP) calls this an application under “Special Rules”.
+You must have a progressive disease and your death can reasonably be expected within 12 months.
 This is called claiming under special rules for end of life.

-If you think you may be eligible to claim under special rules then speak to your doctor about this.
-If you are eligible they will be able to assist you with how to send a form called a ‘DS1500 report’ to the DWP when you apply for benefits.
+If you think you may be eligible to claim under special rules, speak to your GP, Consultant, Nurse or other Healthcare Professional about this.
+If you are eligible they will provide you with a report, called an SR1, which you can send to the DWP when you apply for benefits.

 Claiming under special rules will affect claims for benefits in the following ways:

 You will be eligible to receive the enhanced rate of the daily living component of PIP, without the need to have a health assessment or waiting three months for the end of the PIP qualifying period.
-However, you will not automatically qualify for the mobility component of PIP.
-So, you must let the DWP know if you are having problems with mobility.
+However, you will not automatically qualify for the mobility component of PIP, therefore you must let the DWP know if you are having problems with mobility so that you can claim this component too.

-There is a fast tracked application process for those who have been diagnosed with a terminal illness.
-You will not have to fill in the full application form or answer the questions about personal tasks.
+There is a similar fast tracked application process for those who have been diagnosed with a terminal illness, who are over pension age (66 at the time of writing but due to increase to 67 between 2026 to 2028).
+You will not have to fill in the full application form or answer the questions about personal tasks and do not have to wait the 6 month qualifying period.
+You will automatically get the higher rate of Attendance Allowance.

-In April 2013, PIP replaced DLA for those aged 16-64.
-So, if you make a new application, it should be for PIP.
-If you are already receiving DLA, and have become terminally ill, this is considered as a change in circumstances.
-This means that you will need to make a new claim for PIP under specials rules.
+In April 2013, PIP replaced DLA for working aged claimants (currently 16-66).
+If you are still receiving DLA, and have become terminally ill, this is considered as a change in circumstances.
+This means that you will need to make a new claim for PIP under specials rules (see above).

 You are able to claim ESA under special rules and have your application fast tracked if you have been diagnosed with a terminal illness.
-You will be put into the Support Group receiving the higher rate and will not be required to take part in work-related activities.
+You will not have to wait for an assessment – you will automatically be put into the Support Group receiving the higher rate and will not be required to take part in work-related activities at the Job Centre.

 Other forms of financial support following a terminal brain tumour diagnosis

-If you suffer from ill health that is considered permanent and stops you from working, then you may be entitled to claim your pension early, depending on the conditions of your pension scheme.
+If you suffer from ill health that is considered permanent and you stop working, then you may be entitled to claim your pension early, depending on the conditions of your pension scheme.
+Talk to your employer, the pension provider or your financial adviser.

-Some life insurance policies and mortgage insurances will automatically include Terminal Illness Cover.
-Terminal Illness Insurance will pay out the insurance cover – usually if you have been diagnosed with a condition which means your life expectancy is believed to be less than 12 months.
+- Terminal Illness Insurance will pay out the insurance cover, will normally make payments if you have been diagnosed with a condition which means your life expectancy is believed to be less than 12 months.
+Talk to your Insurer as soon as possible so that you can find out the terms of your insurance.

 End of life financial planning

-Following a terminal brain tumour diagnosis, you may need to consider a variety of matters.
-Like, who will care for your loved ones?
+Following a terminal brain tumour diagnosis, you may need to consider a variety of matters such as, who will care for your loved ones?
 Or, how do you leave something in your Will to them or a cause you care about?
+If you don’t already have a will, it would be a good idea to make one so that you can be confident that your wishes will be followed.
+You might also want to think about Power of Attorney.
+Depending on your circumstances, you might want to talk to your family and/or friends about your wishes.

-Some employers will offer death in service benefit.
+Some employers will offer a death in service payment.
 This is a tax free lump sum that is paid out to a person nominated by you if you are employed by the company at the time of your death.

-If you have a private pension, and pass away before accessing this, then you may be able to nominate with your pension provider who you wish to receive the money.
-However, under some pension schemes, payments may only be paid to those who depend on you financially, so make sure to check this with your provider.
+If you have a private pension, and pass away before accessing this, then you should be able to nominate to your pension provider who you wish to receive the money.
+You should check the terms of your pension with the pension provider.
+Sometimes, the lump sum is paid to your estate.

 Support and Information Services